Financial Policy

 BUDGET PROCESS

-The Director is responsible for preparing an annual detailed budget estimate for submission to the Board of Trustees.
-The budget is prepared on the modified accrual basis of accounting consistent with the basis used for financial reporting.
-The Library Board is responsible for revising and adopting the budget estimate for publication, holding the necessary public hearings, and for adopting the appropriate budget resolutions, and posting the adopted budget.
-After the public hearing and formal approval action of the Library Board, the L-2 is submitted to Ada County, Ada County submits the L-2 budget request to the Idaho State Tax Commission for approval.
-The finalized budget is made available on the library’s website.
+budget and appropriate budget resolutions After the public hearing and formal approval action of the Board the L-2 is submitted to Ada County.
+Ada County submits the L-2 budget request to the Idaho State Tax Commission for approval.
+The finalized budget is made available on the MLD website.

-After the library budget has been duly approved and funds have been appropriated, the Director is authorized to expend funds within the confines of the budget's categories.
-The Director will also be responsible for notifying the Board of anticipated insufficiencies in any fund category that may require a budget amendment and/or the future transfer of funds between accounts.
+anticipated insufficiencies in any category that may require a budget amendment and/or the future transfer of funds between accounts.
 To amend the budget a public hearing is held.
-Legal notice of the proposed amended budget and the time of the public hearing is published.
-The proposed amended budget is presented at a special public meeting where comments from the public are heard.
-The amended budget is to be approved by the Board of Trustees before adoption.
+Legal notice of the proposed amended budget and the date and time of the public hearing is

 APPROVAL OF LIBRARY EXPENDITURES